chriseng/arlo-watch/README.md

 `download.py` accepts `--latest N` to restrict a run to the most recent `N` videos found within the configured `DAYS_BACK` window.

-If you need to avoid model errors such as `Audio input modality is not enabled`, set this in `.env`:
+If you need to avoid model errors such as `Audio input modality is not enabled` (seen with `gemma-4-31b-it` for example), set this in `.env`:

 ```env
 STRIP_AUDIO_BEFORE_UPLOAD=true